nicolasshu/www/_posts/2021-02-06-bayesian-inference-gaussian.md

 $$\bbox[teal,4pt]{p(\boldsymbol{X}|\mu) = \prod_{i=1}^N p(x_i|\mu) = \frac{1}{(2\pi \sigma^2)^{N/2}} \exp \left[ -\frac{1}{2\sigma^2} \sum_{i=1}^N (x_i - \mu)^2 \right]}$$

-Although this is defined as the likelihood, it would be best to determine a single equation that does not have have a factorized notation (i.e. $\prod$).
+Although this is defined as the likelihood, it would be best to determine a single equation that does not have a factorized notation (i.e. $\prod$).
 Now, let us define the empirical mean $\bar{x}$ and empirical variance $s^2$.

 $$\begin{align}
 \bar{x} &= \frac{1}{N}\sum_{i=1}^N x_i \\